openedx/open-edx-proposals/oeps/oep-0026-arch-realtime-events.rst

   A big consideration and concern that is sorely missing from this version of the OEP is explicit recommendations on the infrastructure that will be used to support scalability.
 On one hand, the advantage is that this agnostic approach allows Open edX instances to reuse the core capabilities (and modular subcomponents) without being tied to a specific scalable technology.
 On the other hand, we run the risk of needing to reimplement initial implementations if a chosen technology's design is fundamentally counter to our choice of boundaries.

 * **Emphasis on user privacy** - We are taking a conservative approach by minimizing the PII that is sent to consumers.
 The trade-off is that consumers may find the received user identifiers limiting.
 However, at this time, it's unclear whether adaptive engines, which are written generically for all users, need PII to be effective.
-They need the ability to bind events together and track pathways and progress for users, but they can do so with any unique identifier - hence the introduction of the `Anonymized User ID`_.
+They need the ability to bind events together and track pathways and progress for users, but they can do so with any unique identifier - hence the introduction of the :ref:`oep-26-user-id`.

   For Enterprise and other use cases, sharing PII may be required.
 We have chosen to keep those use cases in mind, but not target them initially, with the understanding that future work would be needed to address those needs.

-* **Deferring implementation of an LRS** - As mentioned in `LRS (Future)`_, we are consciously postponing implementation of an Open edX specific LRS at this time.
+* **Deferring implementation of an LRS** - As mentioned in :ref:`oep-26-lrs`, we are consciously postponing implementation of an Open edX specific LRS at this time.
 Although the need for an LRS may be forthcoming, this initial iteration defers this work.

   As a consequence, adaptive engines may need to maintain their own LRS if they need to refer back to previous events.
 Given our business research to date, it seems many adaptive engines are already maintaining their own custom-optimized storage of event data.

-.. _`LRS (Future)`: oep-0026/xapi-realtime-events.rst#learning-record-store-lrs-future

 Related Open edX Frameworks
 ---------------------------